Cray-HPE/docs-csm/operations/kubernetes/Cert_Renewal_for_Kubernetes_and_Bare_Metal_EtcD.md

    ```

    **IMPORTANT:** Do **NOT** forget to verify certificates in `/etc/kubernetes/pki/etcd`.
    - As noted in the above output, all certificates including those for Etcd were updated.
-Please note `apiserver-etcd-client.crt` is a Kubernetes API certificate not an Etcd only certificate.
+Note that `apiserver-etcd-client.crt` is a Kubernetes API certificate, not an Etcd only certificate.
      Also, the `/var/lib/kubelet/pki/` certificates will be updated in the Kubernetes client section that follows.

 1. Restart etcd.